liangqing/syncrypto/README.rst

 * python 3.3
 * python 3.4

-and it support all OS platforms(Linux, MacOSX, Windows) that python support
+and it supports all OS platforms(Linux, MacOSX, Windows) that python supports

 you can install it by pip_: